meetearnest/autopublish/README.md

 ## How
 autopublish detects whether the current module should be published by checking to see whether the registry already contains a logically equivalent version, as defined by the `semver` module's `eq` function.
 If an equivalent version has not already been published then the local version is published.

+If the current module has never been published to the registry then autopublish will *not* publish a new module.

 ## Plugging autopublish in a CI/CD pipeline
 The cleanest way to integrate autopublish into your pipeline is to create a "publish module" stage in your CI tool which installs the autopublish module on-demand and then runs it directly.
 Here's an example publish script which installs autopublish and then runs it for the module in the current working directory:
 ``` publish.sh